-The goal of the IBIT mentoring program is to match experienced executives with student projects.
-The senior executives are usually members of the Fox IT advisory board or employees of IBIT member firms.
-The role of the mentor is to work with a team of students and provide ideas, feedback, and a sounding board for challenges and problems.
-The teams typically come from classes that have project requirements.
+The goal of the IBIT mentoring program is to match experienced executives with MIS students.
+The senior executives are usually members of the IT advisory board or employees of IBIT member firms.
+The role of the mentor is to provide guidance and coaching to students augmenting the existing professional development resources, which includes providing ideas/feedback and serving as a sounding board for challenges and problems.

-The benefit for mentors is the opportunity to engage with outstanding students, and for students to leverage the experience of senior executives.
+The benefit for mentors is the opportunity to engage with students, and the benefit for students is to leverage the experience of senior executives.

-The IBIT mentoring program is chaired by Bruce Fadem, Chair of the Fox IT advisory board.
+The IBIT mentoring program is chaired by Sondra Barbour, member of the IT advisory board.

-To participate in the IBIT mentoring program, please contact Laurel Miller at email@example.com.
+For more information about the IBIT mentoring program, please contact IBIT at email@example.com